ros2/rosbag2/README.md

   * Triggers a split to a new file, even if none of the configured split criteria (such as `--max-bag-size` or `--max-bag-duration`) have been met yet
 * `~/snapshot [rosbag2_interfaces/srv/Snapshot]`
   * enabled if `--snapshot-mode` is specified.
 Takes no arguments, triggers a snapshot.

+#### Snapshot mode

+The Recorder provides a "snapshot mode", enabled via `--snapshot-mode` or `StorageOptions.snapshot_mode`, which does not write messages to disk as they come in, but instead keeps an in-memory circular buffer of size `--max-cache-size`.
+This entire buffer can be dumped to disk on request, saving data only in specified circumstances such as a detected error condition or point of interest, capturing the "last N bytes" of incoming data, therefore making sure that you can trigger snapshot after the fact of the event.

+The snapshot is taken by calling the `~/snapshot` service on the recorder, described previously.

 ### Replaying data